Achievements

 Local Network Round - Top 4

-My topic of presentation was 'Future of Artificial Intelligence in Healthcare'.
-My presentation touched upon the fear that machines might replace doctors & nurses in the future.
-However, my argument was that simply obtaining better performance than doctors cannot be a justification to replace doctors; since emotions and feelings like empathy, human touch & intuition are essential aspects of a doctor's job.
+My topic of presentation was 'Future of Artificial Intelligence in Healthcare' which touched upon the fear of machines replacing doctors & nurses in the future and my argument of how the significance of empathy, human touch & intuition in the medical field should quell these fears.

 IET NITK Present Around The Net 2021